Featured October 28, 2014 | modernhealthcare.com | Joseph Conn

 Salesforce.com, the cloud-based customer resource management services provider, has been generating buzz lately because of a reported big push into healthcare.

 Two unnamed company sources recently told Reuters that Salesforce hopes to bring in $1 billion in annual healthcare industry sales in the coming years.
+This also comes at no surprise to the Salesforce users.
+In recent years, the connectivity of the software has excelled.
+We now have Salesforce ActiveCampaign connection to various external solutions, like PieSync as an example.

 That would mean a 25% bump to its top line, based on last year’s numbers.